metablaster/WindowsFirewallRuleset/README.md

     .\Scripts\UnblockProject.ps1
     ```

-    Make sure your answer is `R` that is `[R] Run once` as many times as needed to run the script
+    Make sure your answer is `R` that is `[R] Run once` as many times as needed to unblock project.

 10. Rules for programs such as internet browser, Visual Studio etc. depend on installation variables.\
 Most paths are auto-searched and variables are updated, otherwise you get warning and description
-on how to fix the problem,
+on how to fix the problem.\
 If needed, you can find these installation variables in individual scripts inside `Rules` folder.\
 It is recommended to close down all other programs before running master script in the next step